ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 If the above is successful, you will be in a ``uwtools`` development shell.
 See below for usage information.
 You may exit the shell with ``exit`` or ``ctrl-d``.

 Future ``make devshell`` invocations will be almost instantaneous, as the underlying virtual environment will already exist.
-In general, all source code changes will be immediately live in the development shell, subject to execution, test, etc. But some changes – especially to the contents of the ``recipe/`` directory, or to the ``src/setup.py`` module – may require recreation of the development shell.
+In general, all source code changes will be immediately live in the development shell, subject to execution, test, etc. But some changes --- especially to the contents of the ``recipe/`` directory or to the ``src/setup.py`` module --- may require recreation of the development shell.
 If you know this is needed, or when in doubt:

   #.
 Exit the development shell.
   #.
 Run ``make clean-devenv`` (or ``conda env remove -n DEV-uwtools``) to remove the old environment.